appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/kubernetes/helm-configuration.md

 ### HashiCorp Vault

 By default, the Appcircle chart includes an in-cluster HashiCorp Vault deployment provided by `hashicorp/vault`.
-This deployment is intended for testing and evaluation purposes only, and is not recommended for production environments.

-For production, you should configure an external, production-grade Vault instance to ensure robust secret management, scalability, and high availability.
+For production, it is recommended to configure an external, production-grade Vault instance to ensure robust secret management, scalability, and high availability.
 TODO: Add minimum HashiCorp Vault version.

 If you are deploying the appcircle for testing purposes, the built-in Vault deployment can be used.